jlooper/maya-database-archive/README.md

 # Maya Hieroglyphic Database and Archive

-A joint project between Azure Cloud Advocates and Cal State Chico
+A joint project between Azure Cloud Advocates and Cal State Chico.
+Frontend built with Vue.js with Auth0 authentication, backend in CosmosDB

 ## Project setup